-In the test, the B field was oriented in the radial direction, and its force on the stored deuterons was perfectly cancelled by the vertical electric one: the device could be used to continuously flip the vertical polarization of a 970 MeV/c deuteron beam without exciting any coherent beam oscillations.
-In the EDM experiment, the radiofrequency-Wien filter will be rotated by 90 degrees around the beam axis, so that the B field will point in the vertical direction and consequently act on the spins of the particles precessing in the horizontal plane.
-To accomplish to the task, the frequency of the Wien filter will be locked to the spin motion of the particles by a novel developed spin-feedback system [5].
-The most significant challenges will come from the management of systematic errors.
+In the EDM experiment, the radiofrequency-Wien filter is rotated so that the B field points in the vertical direction and consequently acts on the spins of the particles precessing in the horizontal plane.
+To accomplish to the task, the frequency of the Wien filter is locked to the spin motion of the particles by a novel developed spin-feedback system [4].
+The most significant challenges come from the management of systematic errors.
 Small imperfections in the placement and orientation of ring elements may cause stray field components that generate the accumulation of an EDM-like signal.
 The experiment is most sensitive to radial magnetic fields and vertical electric fields.
 Similar effects may arise through the non-commutativity of spurious rotations within the ring system.
 Efforts are underway to model these effects through spin tracking supported with beam testing.
 Eventually, many such effects may be reduced or eliminated by comparing the signal accumulation rates seen with beams traveling in opposite directions in the storage ring.